 Financial support for expenditure has been good and, based on the Covid-19 returns completed throughout the financial year, reported spending pressures have been fully funded, with all local authorities receiving more funding than expenditure incurred.
-The Council has been allocated a total Covid-19 grant of £2.096million, over four tranches.
 The Council has used this grant to meet additional expenditure incurred as a result of Covid-19.